MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

 ```

 - Before moving on with overriding our views, do remember that our user still can have access to their token by logging in after having registered.
-But, since we want to have access to our token even immediately after registration we are overriding the views.py.
-So here our new views.py goes;
+However, since we want to have access to our token even immediately after registration we are overriding the views.py.
+So here goes our new views.py;

 ```python
 # views.py